This policy aims to ensure that:

 Being notified that a child has a medical condition

-When I am notified that a child has a medical condition, the process outlined below will be followed, to decide whether the child requires an IHP.
+When I am notified that a child has a medical condition, I will decide whether the child requires an IHP.

 I will make every effort to ensure that arrangements are put in place within 2 weeks.

-As the early years lead and SENCo, I am responsible for the development of IHPs for children with medical conditions.
+As the early years lead and SENCo, I am responsible for the development of individual health and/or care plans for children with medical conditions.

 Plans will be reviewed at least annually, or earlier if there is evidence that the child’s needs have changed.